DTOcean/dtocean-app/README.md

 #### Installation

-Once all the dependencies are installed this package can be installed from a Windows Command Prompt in as follows:
+Once all the dependencies are installed this package can be installed from a Windows Command Prompt as follows:

 ```
 cd \path\to\dtocean-app